nuernber/Theia/docs/source/bibliography.rst

 ..
 [HartleyZisserman] R.I.
 Hartley & A. Zisserman, **Multiview
    Geometry in Computer Vision**, Cambridge University Press, 2004.

 ..
+[Hesch] J. Hesch, S. Roumeliotis. **A Direct Least-Squares (DLS) Approach for PnP**, *In Proceedings of the IEEE International Conference on Computer Vision (ICCV) 2013*

-[Kneip] L. Kneip, D. Scaramuzza, R. Siegwart, **A Novel Parametrization of the Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation**, *Proc. of The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
+..
+[Kneip] L. Kneip, D. Scaramuzza, R. Siegwart, **A Novel Parametrization of the Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation**, *In Proceedings of The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
 Colorado Springs, USA.
 June 2011.

 ..
 [Leutenegger] S. Leutenegger, M. Chli and R. Siegwart, **BRISK: Binary Robust